withastro/docs/src/pages/en/guides/migrate-to-astro/from-gatsby.md

   }
 `
 ```

+#### Create `BlogPostLayout.astro`

-Start building your `BlogPost.layout` component using only the return value of the Gatsby function.
-[Convert any Gatsby or React syntax to Astro](/en/core-concepts/astro-components/#differences-between-astro-and-jsx), including changing the case of any [HTML global attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes).
+Use the return value of the Gatsby function.
+Convert any Gatsby or React syntax to Astro, including changing the case of any [HTML global attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes).

 Notice that we: